spxbhuhb/adaptive/doc/doc-main/doc/guides/Documentation system.md

 [name](type://scope)
 ```

-Code shorthand is a shorthand that references to a class, function or property.
+Code shorthand references a class, function, or property.

 Examples of code shorthands: